 If your flight is delayed or cancelled due to bad weather, and your travel is affected, in many cases you are entitled to compensation.

-Under the EU Reg 261/2004 (the Flight Compensation Regulation), you may be eligible to claim anywhere from €250 to €600 for delays or cancellations – as far back as six years ago.
+Under EU Regulation 261 and UK equivalent (the Flight Compensation Regulation), you may be eligible to claim anywhere from €250 to €600 for delays or cancellations – as far back as six years ago.

 This ultimate guide to flight compensation claims for bad weather will explain when it’s possible to make a claim, how much you’re entitled to, and what your rights are when delayed at the airport.

-There are some exceptions to EU Reg 261.
+There are some exceptions to EU261 and UK equivalent.
 If an airline deems inclement weather “freak” or “wholly exceptional”, it may use this as a defence against compensation claims.

 A good example of this was the volcanic ash cloud affecting flights around Iceland in 2010.
 Many airlines made headlines for their refusal to pay out.
 They cited “extraordinary” circumstances beyond their control.